jinilover/miscellaneous-notes/Note_on_Haskell.md

 # Note on Haskell/FP
 Some personal note in learning Haskell or thinking FP

-## Mostly thinking or derivation, minimum FP knowledge
+## Mostly thinking or derivation, very little FP knowledge required

 ### 1. `(.)`
 Inspired by the "applicative" chapter in the purple book.
 Consider the following **pseudo code**